 Pork is just one of the best buys around, and also one of the most versatile meats, right up there with chicken.
 I’m a huge fan of pork, pulled pork, slow roasted shoulder, pork loins, pork schnitzel, in stir fries and kebabs.
 And of course, pork chops.
 Pork chops are as easy to cook as boneless skinless chicken breasts, and as long as you don’t overcook them, insanely easy to make and taste terrific.
+If possible, buy heritage pork or pork raised on a small farm.

 I sounded like I was Bubba in Forrest Gump just there, didn’t I?
 Not quite, but a little bit.